 Sandgate Country Park

-It has been a long-standing policy of Horsham District Council (HDC) that a country park should be formed out of the Sandgate Park Quarry and surrounding quarries and land.
-Over time the concept of the Country Park has developed in line with changes in local pressures, patterns (such as demographics) and expectations.
+It is a long-standing policy of Horsham District Council (HDC) that a country park should be formed out of the Sandgate Park Quarry and surrounding quarries and land.
+The concept of the Country Park has developed, over time, in line with changes in local pressures, patterns (such as demographics) and expectations.
 Also the status of some of the various sites which could eventually form the Country Park has changed.

 History of the area

 Before 1887 the Sandgate Estate covered about four thousand acres to the north of the Storrington – Washington Road.
 The estate was centred on Sandgate House and its surrounding ornamental park immediately to the north of the road.

 The break-up of the estate started in 1887 on the death of George Carew Gibson and was continued by W.V Felton in 1917.
 Much of the land forming the bulk of the estate has been developed, a great deal of it for residential purposes.
 Some of the land is farmed.
 The house and its surrounding parkland remained in private hands until soon after the end of World War 2 when it was purchased by commercial sand extraction companies.
 The house was soon demolished with only some stables and outbuildings initially retained for the use as offices and stores.

 Sandgate Conservation Society’s concept for the Country Park started off with the areas of land that already had public access: Sandgate Park; Sullington Warren; and Warren Hill, and then to take advantage of any opportunity to join these existing sites with a footpath and where possible to increase the area of land with public access.